RedVoxInc/website-examples/docs/source/01_account.md

 ![](../img/sign_out_btn.png)

 _Please note that email addresses in our example screenshots will be partially censored for security purposes.
-Your screens will have the full email address associated with your account displayed._
+Your screen will have the full email address associated with your account displayed._

 ## Account